sarahhudaib/reading-notes/class01.md

 **Every computer will take a different time to run this code there are a lot of factors to consider like CPU, what I’m running on my pc, what other programming languages are using etc.**

 ### So how to know whose have better codes?
-> Big O notation  talks about how much my code takes time to run
+> Big-O notation  talks about how much my code takes time to run
+---

+# Big-O Complexity Chart
 ![alt text](./assets/09.png "09")

 ## **When growing bigger & bigger with our input how much does the func or algorithm slow down**
 <!-- [manual pages](file:///C:/Users/sarah/AppData/Local/Temp/MicrosoftEdgeDownloads/9a58f527-481b-4002-a738-dab316ba767e/BigO-cheat-sheet+(1).pdf) -->
+---
+# Big-O Cheat Sheet
 ![alt text](./assets/08.png "08")
 ![alt text](./assets/07.png "07")